Sombode/Obsidian-Vault/School/Language/Thesis Project Annotated Works Cited.md

 	- !
 Check out Institut fur Demoskopie 1985 for a similar study on German scientists
 - "No matter how remote the possibility of their occurrence, \[nuclear] disasters are perceived as far more likely to b highly disruptive, both socially and psychologically" (387)
 	- The paper later states that this is incorrect the same way that people don't worry about meteors striking (387)
+	- The paper later (later) shows how the media does disproportionately focus on large disasters over everyday deaths (394)
 - "The public can accept... that the number of deaths resulting from the burning of coal will be much greater than that... from the building of new nuclear plants because the former can be taken in stride" (387)
 	- What? (see Perrow 1984) Coal deaths are simply overlooked because they've always happened?
 - The paper proposes that ideology plays a large role in determining public perception of nuclear energy (Liberalism decreases; along with age, maleness, and being non-Jewish)